BrayanLemusQ/Online-Roulette/Commit Status.md

 # Commit Purpose
-This commits creates the `SaveClosedBetsRecord` function.
-This function save the closed bets in the `bets_record` table that store the  all betting history
+This commits creates the `CloseRoulette` function.
+This function closes an specific roulette and is called on the `/RouletteClosing` after the entire process and validation

 # Operation